-Type 1 diabetes is the type of diabetes that typically develops in children and young adults.
+Type 1 diabetes is the type of diabetes that typically develops in children and in young adults.
 In type 1 diabetes the body stops making insulin and the blood sugar (glucose) level goes very high.
 Treatment to control the blood glucose level is with insulin injections and a healthy diet.
 Other treatments aim to reduce the risk of complications.
 They include reducing blood pressure if it is high and advice to lead a healthy lifestyle.

 Diabetes mellitus (just called diabetes from now on) occurs when the level of sugar (glucose) in the blood becomes higher than normal.
 There are two main types of diabetes.
 These are called type 1 diabetes and type 2 diabetes.

-This is also known as juvenile, early-onset, or insulin-dependent diabetes.
-It usually first develops in children or young adults.
+Type 1 diabetes usually first develops in children or young adults.
 In the UK about 1 in 300 people develop type 1 diabetes at some stage.

 With type 1 diabetes the illness usually develops quite quickly, over days or weeks, as the pancreas stops making insulin.
 It is treated with insulin injections and a healthy diet (see below).